Wrongful Death Overview

-For example, if the decedent routinely squandered his income, this might reduce the family's recovery.
-Similarly, the courts will reduce a jury's award if the decedent had poor earnings, even if he was young, had great potential, and supported several children.
+For example, if the decedent routinely squandered their income, this might reduce the family's recovery.
+Similarly, the courts will reduce a jury's award if the decedent had poor earnings.

-At the same time, a jury may award lost earnings despite the decedent's having been unemployed if he had worked in the past and if the plaintiff presented evidence of the decedent's average earnings while employed.
-If the plaintiff fails to present such evidence of the decedent's average earnings, the court may set aside the jury's damage award and order a new trial.
+In contrast, a jury may award lost earnings despite a decedent having been unemployed.
+This might happen if the decedent worked in the past and the plaintiff presents evidence of the decedent's average earnings while employed.

-In states that do not explicitly allow or disallow punitive damages in wrongful death actions, courts have held punitive damages permissible.
-An attorney will be able to advise you as to whether your state allows punitive damages.
+In states that do not explicitly allow or disallow punitive damages in wrongful death actions, courts have found them permissible.
+An attorney can advise you as to whether your state allows punitive damages.

 Survival Actions for Personal Injury

-In a survival action for a decedent's conscious pain and suffering, the jury may make several inquiries to determine the amount of damages, including:
+In a survival action for a decedent's conscious pain and suffering, the jury may make inquiries to determine the amount of damages.

 - The degree of consciousness